-The new World Health Organisation (WHO) Guidelines5 provide a clear indication of the damage to human health caused by air pollution.
-Health should be the major consideration in any discussion related to the expansion of transport infrastructure, particularly where there are evidence-based pollution problems that adversely affects the local population.
+World Health Organisation (WHO) guidelines5 provide a clear indication of the damage to human health caused by air pollution.
+Health should be the major consideration in any discussion related to the expansion of transport infrastructure, particularly where there are evidence-based pollution problems that affect the local population.

-The Victorian State Government has a major role to play in improving the environment and quality of air in Victoria, which includes changes in how air quality is measured; the inclusion of UFPs in the standards; changes to planning regulations; no road tax for EVs; Clean Air Zones (CAZ) and Low Emission Zones (LEZ); freight on rail; incorporation of the IWAQCRG recommendations; and a Clean
+The Victorian State Government has a critical role to play in improving the environment and quality of air in Victoria which are outlined in this plan.
+This includes changes in how air quality is measured; the inclusion of Ultrafine Particulates (UFPs) in the standards; changes to planning regulations; no road tax for Electric Vehicles (EVs); Clean Air Zones (CAZ) and Low Emission Zones (LEZ); freight on rail; incorporation of the Inner West Air Quality Community Reference Group (IWAQCRG) recommendations; and a Clean Ports program.
+These initiatives are all critical to ensure that the environment and the health of all Victorians is better protected.